-We created the below graphic to show you how your investments made in the previous months will look as months pass.
+We created the below graphic to show you how your investments made in the previous months will look as time passes.

 Green means you have a positive return on that month's investment, and red means negative.
-This is based on actual Nifty values over the last 10 years.
+This is based on actual Nifty values between 2005 and 2015.